ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 Saltzer & Kaashoek emphasize complexity as a practical, subjective property of systems: systems are complex when they're difficult for us to understand at the levels we care about.
 System complexity is associated with having many components, having many interactions between components, having many irregularities or exceptions, requiring many words to describe what the system does, or being impossible for one person to fully understand or maintain.
 Complexity can come from the number of requirements a system must meet, from non-obvious interactions between each requirement, and from changes in the stated requirements over the lifetime of a system (such as to account for unforeseen requirements).

-These sources of complexity are why many systems designed by scientists-who-don't-consider-themselves-engineers (especially data analysis or computational modeling software) end up becoming too difficult to understand by anyone other than the initial designers: as the designers add more requirements to support more and more interesting experiments, in the short term it's faster for them tack on features in an improvised way without dedicating time to revisit the system's underlying design.
-This matters because these scientists prioritize getting scientific results quickly over than making a system easy to improve and extend for future experiments - after all, scientific funding agencies and journals care more about interesting scientific results.
+These sources of complexity are why I've seen so many systems designed by academic-scientists-who-don't-consider-themselves-engineers (especially data analysis or computational modeling software) which are too difficult to understand by anyone other than the initial designers: as the designers add more requirements to support more and more interesting experiments, in the short term it's faster for them tack on features in an improvised way without dedicating time to revisit the system's underlying design.
+This matters because these developers prioritize getting scientific results quickly over than making a system easy to improve and extend for future experiments - after all, results are needed to show that a system is useful enough to develop further.
 And so technical debt accumulates at the foundations of the design of these systems, ironically making it harder for future people to build on the previous work used to generate these exciting results.
 As scientists, engineers, and makers, we all need ways to reduce complexity in the systems we build so that we - and other people - can understand what we did in order to carry our work forward.

 ## Modular design helps manage complexity.